spentelow/532_Group_22/proposal.md

 **Target Audience:** General public

 The public’s understanding of the distribution and prevalence of crime in Canada is often not based on the robust data collected by police departments around the country.
-Instead, people’s knowledge of crime is often derived from stories circulating through communities and stories presented in the media.
+Instead, people’s knowledge of crime is often derived from stories circulating through their communities or presented in the media.
 Both these sources of information have significant limitations.
 For example, a given person will only hear about a small percentage of total crimes committed across the nation through the media or through community connections.
 Additionally, crimes that are violent or otherwise sensational are often overrepresented.

-In order to foster an understanding of crime that is more comprehensive and less biased, our team will create a dashboard which allows the public to easily view and explore Canadian crime data.
+In order to foster an understanding of crime that is more comprehensive and less biased, our team propose to create a dashboard which allows the public to easily view and explore Canadian crime data.
 These data will be sourced from Statistics Canada.
-The dashboard should be easy to navigate for someone from the general population and provide summary information in a way that is easy to interpret.
-The dashboard should be interactive and allow users to explore crime types, geographic locations, and various crime measurements of crimes committed as well as the year in which they occurred.
+The dashboard will be easy to navigate for someone from the general population and provide summary information in a way that is easy to interpret.
+The dashboard will be interactive and allow users to explore crime types, geographic locations, and various crime metrics as well as the year in which they occurred.

 # 2 Description of data

-We will be visualizing a dataset which consists of approximately 49732 observations of aggregated crime metrics.
-Each row indicates an annual value for a given geographic location, for a given crime type, for a given crime measurement.
-There are some missing values in this dataset, which is related to particular crime metrics with measurements only in recent years.
+We will be visualizing a dataset which consists of approximately 50,000 observations of aggregated crime metrics.
+Each row indicates an annual value for a given geographic location, crime type, and crime metric.
+There are some missing values in this dataset, which is related to particular crime metrics only reported in recent years.
 The `GEO` column illustrates the province or Census Metropolitain Area (CMA) being observed, the `Violations` column describes the crime type (e.g., homicide, fraud).
-The `Statistics` column corresponds to the crime measurement (e.g., violations per 100k, violations per 100k for those aged 12-17).
+The `Statistics` column corresponds to the crime metric (e.g., violations per 100k, violations per 100k for those aged 12-17).
 The `Value` column represents the corresponding quantitative value.
 This dataset was compiled by the Canadian Centre for Justice Statistics (CCJS), in co-operation with the policing community, who collect and submit police-reported crime data through the Uniform Crime Reporting Survey (UCR).
 It was sourced from the Statistics Canada data portal, and can be found here [here](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=3510017701).

 # 3 Research questions and usage scenarios